gracelang/language/standardPrelude/standard.md

     // returns a Dictionary mapping names of environment variables to
     // their values

-spawn (executable:String, args:Iterable⟦String⟧) -> Process
+spawn (executable:String, args:Collection⟦String⟧) -> Process
     // creates a new Process `executable` using `args` as its arguments

 type FileStream = Object & interface {